 The moon's disc is fully in shadow, or there New Moon is just a slither of illuminated surface on the edge.
-Waxing Crescent Less than half the disc is illuminated, but waxing Cresceni more is illuminated each night.
-First Ouarter Approximately half the disc is illuminated, Tirsi Quarter and increasing each night.
-Waxing Gibbous More than half of the disc is illuminated, waxing Gibbous and still increasing each night.
+Waxing Crescent Less than half the disc is illuminated, but waxing Crescent more is illuminated each night.
+First Quarter Approximately half the disc is illuminated, rirsi Quarter and increasing each night.
+Wasin a Cileb and More than half of the disc is illuminated, Waxing Gibbous and still increasing each night.
 Full Moon The whole disc of the moon is illuminated.
-Waning Gibbous More than half of the disc is illuminated, waning Gibbous but the amount gets smaller each night.
-Last Quarter Approximately half the disc is illuminated, Lasi Quarter but this gets less each night.
-Waning Crescent Less than half the disc of the moon is illu- waning Crescent minated, and this gets less each night.
+Waning Gibbous More than half of the disc is illuminated, but the amount gets smaller each night.
+Last Quarter Approximately half the disc is illuminated, but this gets less each night.
+Waning Crescent Less than half the disc of the moon is illu- minated, and this gets less each night.